Biodiversity

-Our Group's business activities rely on nature's bounty.
 Based on the philosophy of our Responsible Care Activity Guideline, we understand the importance of conserving biodiversity, and have become a promotion partner of “The Declaration of Biodiversity by Nippon Keidanren.”
-By understanding the importance of biodiversity outlined in these guidelines, applying it to our basic management stance, and following these declarations, we are working to reduce our environmental impact, complying with our procurement policy, and engaging in dialogue with communities through conservation activities such as setting up biotopes at some of our business locations.
-In terms of our initiatives during the product life cycle, we develop eco-friendly products, while outside of Japan we take part in local initiatives, including those that protect rare tree species.
+By understanding the importance of biodiversity outlined in these guidelines, applying it to our basic management stance, and following these declarations, we are working to reduce our environmental impact, complying with our procurement policy, and engaging in dialogue with communities through conservation activities such as setting up biotopes some of our business locations.
+Outside of Japan, we take part in local initiatives, including planting rare tree species.

 [TOPIC] Participation in the “30 by30 Alliance for Biodiversity” and recognition of the “OECM”

-At the G7 Summit held in the UK in June 2021, G7 leaders agreed G7 2030 Nature Compact and all G7 countries promised to conserve or protect at least 30% of their national land and sea areas by 2030 ('30by30') toward the goal of halting and reversing biodiversity loss (nature positive).
+At the G7 Summit held in the UK in June 2021, G7 leaders agreed the G7 2030 Nature Positive and all G7 countries pledged to conserve or protect at least 30% of their national land and sea areas by 2030 (‘30by30’) toward the goal of halting and reversing biodiversity loss (nature positive).

 Toward domestically achieving the 30by30 target, Japan has launched the 30by30 Alliance for Biodiversity at the initiative of the Ministry of the Environment.
 In addition to expanding Japan’s current protected areas such as national parks and improving its management quality, a scheme is implemented to register areas that have been conserved by the private sector and others as OECM*.